Russell Morris, Daryl Braithwaite and John Farnham … collective age 208. Man are their voices in mighty fine form still!

 There is no sign of Russell, Daryl and John slowing down.
 Why would they?
-They each have a legacy of classic hits that is no longer being replicated by the younger generation of artists.
+They each have a legacy of classic hits that are no longer being replicated by the younger generation of artists.
 Each one of these guys had their first hit in the 60s.

-Russell Morris gave the a day on the green audience a 45 minute setlist dating back to 1967, some 70s classics and a selection of his masterpiece 21st century recordings from his Blues trilogy, kicking off with Black Dog Blues.
+Russell Morris gave the a day on the green audience a 45-minute setlist dating back to 1967, some 70s classics and a selection of his masterpiece 21st-century recordings from his Blues trilogy, kicking off with Black Dog Blues.
 This is a band that works as one.
 Mitch Cairns, John Creech and Peter Robinson have been working together as a band since Sharkmouth and in Johnny Creech’s case, the relationship goes all the way back to the start.
 The band is a fine-tuned machine and easily manoeuvres its set to captivate the thousands of fans at the Coldstream winery.